 Head of the group

 Christian Wüthrich is Associate Professor of Philosophy at the University of Geneva.
 Christian’s philosophical interests most prominently include foundational issues in physics, particularly in classical general relativity and quantum gravity.
 Of course, he also gets excited about the implications of philosophy of physics for general philosophy of science and metaphysics.
 More specifically, he enjoys thinking about issues such as space and time, persistence, laws of nature, determinism, and causation.

 Claudio Calosi is an SNF Assistant Professor at the University of Geneva, Department of Philosophy.
-He will lead the SNF-funded project, Metaphysics of Quantum Objects, which will run for 5 years.
+He is the leader of the SNF-funded project, Metaphysics of Quantum Objects, which will run for 5 years.
 He works mainly in Analytic Metaphysics and Philosophy of Physics.
 The core of his research—or so he would say—concerns the application of formal methods (e.g. mereology, topology, dependence, location) to broad philosophical issues such as identity, composition, dependence, and fundamentality.
 When he is not doing philosophy he is reading, or watching Roger Federer and the Pittsburgh Steelers.